Business Development Manager

 John McCreavy - Email

-Eric Bickleman - Email
+Nathaniel Guest - Email

 The Eastern Berks Gateway Railroad (EBG) is a handling carrier line for Norfolk Southern, serving two terminals, Pottstown, PA (EBG) and Boyertown, PA (EBG).
 Linking Montgomery and Berks Counties, the Eastern Berks’s Colebrookdale rail line serves two of Pennsylvania’s fastest growing economies.
 A full-service, fully-insured, professionally-operated common carrier railroad, EBG is unique in that is a wholly-owned subsidiary of the non-profit 501(c)3 Colebrookdale Railroad Preservation Trust.
 The Trust was formed to restore and develop the Civil War-era Colerbrookdale Railroad as an active freight utility and heritage tourist railroad.
 In partnership with the Redevelopment Authority of Berks County, Montgomery County, the Boroughs of Pottstown and Boyertown, PennDOT and the US Department of Housing and Urban Development, the Colebrookdale line has developed a network of political, industry, and business supporters.
 We look forward to working together.